Triethanolamine

-Triethanolamine, or TEOA, is an organic compound with the chemical formula N(CH2CH2OH)3.
+Triethanolamine (TEOA) is an organic compound with the chemical formula N(CH2CH2OH)3.
 It is a colourless, viscous liquid.
 It is both a tertiary amine and a triol.
 A triol is a molecule with three alcohol groups.
 Approximately 150,000 tonnes were produced in 1999.
 It is a colourless compound although samples may appear yellow because of impurities.

 Production

 Triethanolamine is produced from the reaction of ethylene oxide with aqueous ammonia, also produced are ethanolamine and diethanolamine.
 The ratio of the products can be controlled by changing the stoichiometry of the reactants.

 Applications

 Triethanolamine is used primarily in making surfactants, such as for emulsifiers.
 It is a common ingredient in formulations used for both industrial and consumer products.
 The triethanolamine neutralizes fatty acids, adjusts and buffers the pH, and solubilizes oils and other ingredients that are not completely soluble in water.
 Triethanolammonium salts in some cases are more soluble than salts of alkali metals that might be used otherwise, and results in less alkaline products than would from using alkali metal hydroxides to form the salt.
 Some common products in which triethanolamine is found are sunscreen lotions, liquid laundry detergents, dishwashing liquids, general cleaners, hand sanitizers, polishes, metalworking fluids, paints, shaving cream and printing inks.